The Darkness (character): Powers and abilities

-Jackie held the powers of the Darkness, an elemental force of chaos and creation.
-The core of a Darkness wielder's abilities is their accessing of an otherworldly dimension through the shadows around them and exerting control over the countless demonic creatures that dwell there.
-These creatures – called Darklings – usually appear as serpentine or goblinoid fiends which cause mischief and murder on behalf of their host and can communicate with their master through telepathy.
+The Darkness is an elemental force of chaos and creation.
+A Darkness wielder accesses another dimension through the shadows around them and exerts control over the demonic creatures that dwell there.
+These creatures, called Darklings, usually appear as serpentine or goblinoid fiends that can communicate with their master through telepathy.
 They possess supernatural strength and stamina as well as deadly claws and fangs.

-In terms of individual prowess, Darklings are quite versatile in terms of their physique and purpose, emerging in different forms depending on the intentions or needs of their host.
-While they share the aforementioned traits, some Darklings have wings and others can breathe fire.
-Darklings have also exhibited the ability to easily adhere to sheer surfaces as well as teleporting through shadows with their bearer and even producing corrosive chemicals through their saliva or excrement.
+Darklings emerge in different forms depending on the needs of their host.
+Some Darklings have wings and others can breathe fire.
+Darklings have also exhibited the ability to easily adhere to sheer surfaces as well as teleport through shadows with their bearer and produce corrosive chemicals through their saliva or excrement.
 While beholden to their vessel, Darklings do exhibit their own autonomy.

-When in a battle, Darkness wielders envelop their whole bodies in a mystical armor of shadowy metal.
-This gives them strength and durability beyond that of their creatures as well as razored fingers and bladed tendrils emerging from their shoulders which can transform into wings.
-With time and practice, the wielder can completely alter the visage of their armor in order to shapeshift their own appearance into someone else for a time.
-They can also instinctively fashion weapons and shields from their armor in a similar fashion as bearers of the Witchblade.
+In battle, Darkness wielders envelop their bodies in an armor of shadowy metal.
+This gives them strength and durability as well as razored fingers and bladed tendrils emerging from their shoulders which can transform into wings.
+With practice, the wielder can use their armor to shapeshift.
+They can also instinctively fashion weapons and shields from their armor.

-Wielders of the Darkness exhibit a potent healing factor when injured - the shadows surrounding them absorbed into their body to regenerate cells at unnatural rates, even to the extent of regrowing lost limbs and reconstructing whole portions of the body that have been destroyed.
-This renders the vessels effectively impervious to disease and poisons as well as resistance to supernatural afflictions such as the powers of the Horsemen of the Apocalypse.
+When a wielder is injured, the shadows surrounding them are absorbed into their body to regenerate cells at unnatural rates, even to regrow lost limbs.
+This renders the vessels impervious to disease and poisons as well as resistant to supernatural afflictions.
 This also allows them a degree of pseudo-immortality as the Darkness keeps them preserved over millennia.

-Any other uses of the Darkness are limited only by the imagination of the wielder.

-In addition to the curse, Darkness bearers are typically hardened individuals whose lives have endowed them with considerable fighting prowess and survival skills.
+Darkness bearers are typically hardened individuals whose lives have endowed them with considerable fighting prowess and survival skills.
 Wielders from older time periods were usually skilled swordsmen while modern hosts like Jackie are skilled marksmen.
-Individual wielders might also have personal skills.
-Jackie was trained in chemistry by Kirchner - enabling him to convert Darkness-borne material into water, corrosives, or a narcotic.
-Ambitious hosts usually climb to positions of rank; overseeing armies, domains, or businesses.
+Jackie was trained in chemistry by Kirchner, enabling him to convert Darkness into water, corrosives, or narcotics.